dotmpe/x-docker-sagan/ReadMe.md

 # Status
-Using baseimage so syslog-ng receiver can run beside sagan.
+Using baseimage so syslog receiver can run beside sagan.
 See syslog section.

 Occasionally the FIFO open seems to stall but have not figured out why.
 Normal